rpt27-sdc-ldap/reviews-service/README.md

 Database Folder includes 2 database helpers: seedDB seeds the database and seedDBHelperFunctions helps with seeding the database.
 MongoDB database setup is in Database/database.js.

-Jest Tests are located din Client/ Tests.
+Jest Tests are located in Client/ Tests.

 Style sheet is in Client/style.
 It uses 'less' for CSS.